 The 5 C’s Of Credit

-- ✅ Collateral, the asset used to secure a loan.
+- Collateral, which are the assets used to secure a loan.
 In the case of a home loan, this refers to the property.

-- ✅ Conditions, which refers to things like interest rates, loan amount and loan term.
+- Conditions, which refer to things like interest rates, loan amount and loan term.

 Improving Your Borrowing Power